qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 |mActionMapTips| In |qg| 2.0.0 there is now an own menu for the map tips.
 It includes a new feature:
 Map Tip display text in HTML.
 While you can still choose a |radiobuttonoff| :guilabel:`Field` to be displayed when hovering over a feature on the map it is now possible to insert HTML code that creates a complex display when hovering over a feature.
-Figure Display 1 shows an example of HTML code.
+To activate Map Tips, select the menu option :menuselection:`View --> MapTips`.Figure Display 1 shows an example of HTML code.

 .. _figure_display_1: